jihwanoh123/ros2/README.md

 # Matrix Publisher ROS2 Package

-A ROS2 package that demonstrates matrix publishing/subscribing and service handling using `Float64MultiArray` messages and `AddTwoInts` service.
+A ROS2 package that demonstrates matrix publishing/subscribing and service handling using `Float64MultiArray` messages and `MultiplyTwoFloats` service.
 This package serves as a learning resource for C++ and ROS2 development.

 ## Project Structure